tuxor1337/dictmaster/README.md

 Even though this projects looks pretty modularized and extendible at first glance, let me tell you that this is unfortunately not the case - yet.
-For now, you really have to go through the code and understand what's happening in order to write new plugins.
+For now, you really have to go through the code and understand what's happening in order to write new plugins because there is no API documentation.
+But if you still want to write a new plugin, try to start from one of the existing ones.

 Todo list
 ---